pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.hbs.md

 ### <a id="apply-git-repo"></a> `--git-repo`

-Git repository from which the workload is going to be created.
-With this, `--git-tag`, `--git-commit` or `--git-branch` can be specified.
+Source Git repository for the workload.
+Specify `--git-tag`, `--git-commit` or `--git-branch`.

 ### <a id="apply-git-branch"></a> `--git-branch`

-Branch in a Git repository from where the workload is going to be created.
-This may be specified along with a commit or a tag.
+Branch in a Git repository from where the workload is created.
+You can specify this as part of a commit or tag.

 <details><summary>Example</summary>